 BEACHES: Once again, several urban beaches are bringing the sand to the city.
 Find your closest one here.

 ZIP LINE: One for the adrenaline junkies — fancy riding the world's longest inner-city zip line?
 Zip Now London is back in Archbishop Park in Lambeth.
-Here's what happened when we had a go.
-From £18.50, book ahead, until 9 September 2018
+Here's what happened when we had a go last year.
+Until 15 September 2019

 Bored of trudging round the same old museums and parks?
 Try one of these seven alternative family days out in London, featuring caves, windmills and more.
 Have you ever been to London's least-known castle?